circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ```

 ## Docker Layer Caching

-**Goal:** Make use of caching when building docker images to reduce build time.

 **Note**: If you are on the container-based plan you must open a support ticket to enable
 DLC for your account.
 If you are using CircleCI's credit-based plan, DLC can be used for